ding-lab/BreakPointSurveyor/README.md

 There are three layers of Breakpoint Surveyor project:
 * BPS Core: core analysis and plotting, typically in R or Python
 * BPS Workflow: Project- and locale-specific workflows.
 Mostly as BASH scripts
-# BPS Data: BPS-generated secondary data, graphical objects, and plots
+* BPS Data: BPS-generated secondary data, graphical objects, and plots

+In particular, workflow scripts do not write to e.g., ./dat.
+Rather, they write to $BPSD/A_Project/dat The idea is that the BPS.Data projects can be (optionally) managed by git and be independent of the project-level workflow.

 This is the BPS Workflow directory.
 It contains a series of directories, each of which implements a step in the BPS workflow, with general order of processing indicated by the step's letter code.